MicrosoftDocs/dynamics365smb-docs/business-central/bi.md

 :::image type="content" source="media/chart-of-accounts-page.png" alt-text="Example of how the Chart of Accounts page shows finance insights" lightbox="media/chart-of-accounts-page.png":::

 For more information, see [Understand the Chart of Accounts](finance-general-ledger.md#the-chart-of-accounts)

+### View actual amounts compared to budgeted amounts for all accounts and for several periods

+As a part of gathering, analyzing, and sharing your company data, you might want to view actual amounts compared to budgeted amounts for all accounts and for several periods.
+You can do this from  the **Chart of Accounts** page, by choosing the **G/L Balance/Budget** action.

+For more information, see [Analyze Actual Amounts Versus Budgeted Amounts](bi-how-analyze-actual-versus-budget.md)

 ### Analyzing Cash Flow